sezanzeb/input-remapper/README.md

 ## Migrating beta configs to version 2

-If you never installed beta alongside v1, there is no need to do anything.
+By default Inputremapper will only migrate configurations from the v1 main branch.

-If you want to migrate your beta configs to v2, run
+If you want to use configurations created on the beta branch you will need to copy them manually.
+Make sure the `~/.config/input-remapper-2` folder is empty before you do so.

 ```
 cp ~/.config/input-remapper/beta_1.6.0-beta ~/.config/input-remapper-2 -r